 Scanning Electron Microscopy (SEM) coupled with Energy Dispersive X-ray Spectroscopy (EDS) is a powerful analytical technique for studying the microstructure and chemical composition of ceramic materials.
 Ceramics, including oxides, carbides, nitrides, and silicates, are used extensively in industries such as aerospace, electronics, biomedical devices, and energy due to their mechanical strength, thermal stability, and chemical resistance.
 SEM/EDS provides essential insights into the morphology, porosity, grain structure, and elemental makeup of ceramics—making it an indispensable tool for materials scientists and engineers.

-Continue reading “XPS Analysis of Ceramics”
+Continue reading “SEM/EDS Analysis of Ceramics”